rambo/python-zmqdecorators/README.md

 Remember to enable global site packages for the ZMQ bindings if using virtualenv.

-Pro tip for thos wishing to work on the code <http://guide.python-distribute.org/pip.html#installing-from-a-vcs>
+Pro tip for thos wishing to work on the code <http://guide.python-distribute.org/pip.html#installing-from-a-vcs> (short version checkout then `pip install -e ./`)